Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Groups and quasi-homogeneous graphs

 \begin{theo} (Boundaries to bound von Neumann traces.)
 Let $\Gamma$ be a connected weighted graph satisfying the Sunada-Sy condition.
 Let $G$ be a group acting on $\Gamma$ (as defined in Subsection \ref{subsection: group action}).
 (We make no freeness hypothesis.)
 We assume the weigths $m_V$ and $m_E$ are $G$-invariant.
 Let $H=\Delta+q$ be a Schr\"odinger operator on $\Gamma$ defined by a real valuated $G$-invariant potential $q$.
 Suppose the action of $G$ on the vertex set $V$ of $\Gamma$ has a finite number of orbits.
 Let $\mathcal F$ be the family of all fundamental domains for the action of $G$ on $V$.
 Let $\Omega\subset V$ be a finite subset.
 Assume the packing number $P(\Omega,\mathcal F)$ of $\Omega$ with respect to the family $\mathcal F$ is nonzero: in other words, $\Omega$ contains as a subset at least one fundamental domain.
 Let $\lambda\in\mathbb R$.
 Let $E_{\{\lambda\}}$ be the spectral projection onto the $\lambda$-eigenspace of $H$.
 If $H$ satisfies $\lambda$-unicity on $\Omega$ then

 \end{theo} \begin{proof} Let $n=P(\Omega,\mathcal F)$.
 Let $F_1,\dots,F_n$ be a collection of disjoint fundamental domains included in $\Omega$.
-According to Proposition \ref{proposition: spectral projections}, the spectral projection $E_{\{\lambda\}}$ is positive and belongs to the commutant $\pi(G)'$.
+As recalled in Subsection \ref{subsection: spectral projections}, the spectral projection $E_{\{\lambda\}}$ is positive and belongs to the commutant $\pi(G)'$.
 Therefore, we may apply Proposition \ref{proposition: properties of the von Neumann trace} to deduce that the von Neumann trace of $E_{\{\lambda\}}$ does not depend on the choice of the fundamental domain.
 We therefore have:

 As $H$ satisfies $\lambda$-unicity, Proposition \ref{proposition: boundaries to bound traces} applies hence we deduce that

 \end{proof}